ha-ruiz75/BandDetection/README.md

 5. Draw a rectangle over the first well using the mouse.
 6. Select the option to add more lanes*
     *At least two lanes must be selected; Rectangle must cover desired lane width; Lane height is automatically selected.*
-7. When all lanes are selected choose the option.
+7. When all lanes are selected choose the option "Done".
-8. A dendogram is generated*
-  *Currently the dendogram method must be changed in the script by commenting or removing% from script lines+
+8. Select the methods with which you wish to generate dendograms.